Our Regulator

 Adivis assists international clients in obtaining UK visas, residence and citizenship under the respective programs.
 Contact us to arrange an initial private consultation.

 Adivis is the trading name of Adivis Ltd company registered in England and Wales with company number: 12633225.
+This firm is regulated by the Office of the Immigration Services Commissioner.

 © Copyright 2022.
 All rights reserved